What is product differentiation?

 - Design: Have you done something different with your design?
 Is it minimalistic and sleek?
 Easy-to-navigate?

 - Service and interactions: Do you offer faster support than anyone else on the market?
 Does your team provide custom onboarding?
-How are your customers’ interactions with your team different from those of your the competition?
+How are your customers’ interactions with your team different from those of your competition?

 - Features and functionalities: Does your product do something the competition does not?
 Is it faster than anything else out there?
 Is it the only one to offer a certain integration?